WizzWriters/Octasm/README.md

 $ octasm ./examples/counter.asm
 ```

-The result will be saved to `./examples/counter.ch8` by default, but you can control path to output file via `-o` option.
+The compiled program in this case will be saved to the default path `./examples/counter.ch8`.
+You can control path to the output file via `-o` option.

 Next you can run the program using any chip8 interpreter (for example, check out [Cadmium](https://games.gulrak.net/cadmium/)).

 ## Syntax description